andreafey/boggle/README.md

 # Boggle

 This is a Boggle board solver written in Scala.
 It was co-authored by [Paul-Jean](https://github.com/paul-jean) and me during our first week at Hacker School.
+It can find 1765 words in an evil 4x4 grid!

 ## Notes